OCD. Diagnosis and Treatment

 Compulsions, which can also be present in healthy individuals, become clinically relevant in OCD when they are performed in response to an obsession or have a particular rigidity that significantly affects the individual’s life.

-In this article we shade light on different aspects of Obsessive-Compulsive Disorder with the main focus on its diagnosis and treatment.
+CHMC, German Clinic for Psychiatry and Psychotherapy, offers comprehensive diagnostics and treatment for Obsessive-Compulsive Disorder (OCD) in Dubai.
+In this article, we shed light on different aspects of OCD with the main focus on its diagnosis and treatment.

 Symptoms of Obsessive-Compulsive Disorder